-Cooperation Strategy for South Sudan
+Cooperation Programme for South Sudan

 Switzerland combines and complements emergency aid with measures to strengthen and capacitate actors, systems and institutions.
 The underlying principles of Switzerland’s engagement are conflict sensitivity, inclusiveness, transparency and accountability.